Stokes’ first career hits help Pirates finally solve Reds

 Garrett was originally suspended for seven games by Major League Baseball for his role in a benches-clearing incident May 1 against the Chicago Cubs.
 The ban was reduced to five games Tuesday following an agreement between MLB and the players’ union.

-“We’re going to miss him,” manager David Bell said.
+“We’re going to miss him,” Bell said.
 “No use really dwelling on it at this point.
 We’ll try to keep him working.”

 Garrett can take part in pregame workouts but must be out of uniform when games begin.